 “I try to be something of an explainer in my songs, or sometimes a teacher,” she says.

 She sang for peace in Washington, DC; she was the first performer to break the U.S. embargo against Americans going to post-revolution Cuba; and she was a pioneer of the daring – and dangerous – idea of having a mixed-race band.
-This caused one booking agent to cancel a major show in Las Vegas, in spite of Dane’s popularity at the time, and the fact that one of the musicians in question was well respected bassist Wellman Braud, a veteran of the Duke Ellington Orchestra.
+This caused one booking agent to cancel a major show in Las Vegas, in spite of Dane’s popularity at the time, and the fact that one of the musicians in question was respected bassist Wellman Braud, a veteran of the Duke Ellington Orchestra.

-Racism can cut both ways, of course.
 In those early days Dane, who was described as “startlingly blonde,” says “eyes would turn” when she entered black clubs.
 But she made it clear that she was there “for serious things,” adding that she “never had any problem.”

 Bay Area author and music historian Richie Unterberger notes that Dane was successful singing blues, folk and jazz.